kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/what the title means.md

 (Until hard results transform my motivational conjecture into substantive proof, I'm limited in further purposing, but I'll say this anyway - I'm hoping to incorporate into this project the term "domestic tranquility", given the insane prevelancy of incivility in the U.S. these days.)

 If you'll consider just the last two terms "reviving civility" standing alone, they would denote both the effect of civility if thought of as adjective-noun and, if thought of as verb-object, a goal of this project.
-In a recent jusrisdiction I lived in, I secured the name A Reviving Civility as one of my legal fictional names, so that completes.
+In a recent jusrisdiction I lived in, I secured the name A Reviving Civility as a legal fictional name, just to round out the explanation for you.